secretstartups/handbook/support/workflows/namesquatting_policy.html.md

 If after one week and there has been no response, apply the **Account::Dormant Namespace::Contact Namespace Owner** macro a second time and mark the ticket as **On-hold**.

-After two weeks, the ticket will be **automatically marked as open and an email sent to the assigned agent**.
+After two weeks, the ticket will be **automatically marked as open and an email sent to the assigned engineer**.

 If the namespace owner makes no response, follow the [Request successful](#request-successful) steps.